 Trusting identity is foundational to a law firm’s work.
 In a law office, the documents going back and forth contain sensitive information, and contracts, negotiations, or transactions can’t be shared with the wrong parties.
 The industry needs to be cautious about validating identities.
+Follow our 4 Law Firm cyber security tips below to keep on top of security.

 Legal service providers need to achieve compliance and protect clients and their assets.
 Techniques are changing as lawyers move from in-person conferences to digital document exchange.
 This article examines four digital-age areas in which lawyers need to validate identity.